-- 1. The National Incident Management System will be the organizing structure for disaster operations, with the Coordinating Agency Representative designated as Section Chief.
-If appropriate, a Unified Command structure may be initiated by the Emergency Management Director (EMD). - 2.
+- 1. The NIMS will be the organizing structure for disaster operations, with the Coordinating Agency Representative designated as Section Chief.
+If appropriate, a Unified Command structure may be initiated by the EMD. - 2.
 The Primary Agency for each ESF will coordinate the provisions of supporting agencies' disaster response resources, including personnel, supplies and equipment. - 3.
 Each Primary Agency will assign a representative capable of committing and coordinating their agency's resources to the Human Services Section at the EOC.
-Agency personnel will be assigned to cover 24-hour operations, if requested.

-- 4. The Section Chief will report to the EOC Operations Coordinator or EMD / designee, and will be the point of contact for coordination with other NIMS Functional Sections, including Planning, Infrastructure Support, Emergency Services and Finance / Administration. - 5.
-Each ESF within the Human Services Section will coordinate with other agencies through the Section Chief. - 6.
+Agency personnel will be assigned to cover 24-hour operations, if requested. - 4.
+The Section Chief will report to the EOC Operations Coordinator or EMD designee and will be the point of contact for coordination with other NIMS Functional Sections, including Planning, Infrastructure Support, Emergency Services and Finance / Administration.

+- 5. Each ESF within the Human Services Section will coordinate with other agencies through the Section Chief. - 6.
 The Section Chief will plan, coordinate and request all State resources of support agencies through the St. Johns County EOC. - 7.
-Public information and press releases will be coordinated and issued by the EOC Public Information Officer with information provided to the Section Chief by Primary and Support Agencies.
+Public information and press releases will be coordinated and issued by the EOC PIO with information provided to the Section Chief by Primary and Support Agencies.

-Advance Warning - In the case of hurricanes, ample time would be available for response agencies to alert personnel in anticipation of the occurrence.
-Equipment and supplies may be reallocated and pre-positioned at appropriate locations.
-Resources should be located in storm-protected facilities during the height of the storm to be ready to respond as soon as conditions allow.
+- Advance Warning In the case of hurricanes, ample time would be available for response agencies to alert personnel in anticipation of the occurrence.
+Equipment and supplies may be reallocated and prepositioned at appropriate locations.
+Resources should be located in stormprotected facilities during the height of the storm to be ready to respond as soon as conditions allow. - 2.
+No-Notice Occurrence St. Johns County Fire Rescue Communications Center personnel will initiate the response protocol appropriate to the incident.

-Action - Initiate activation procedure.

-2. No-Notice Occurrence - St. Johns County Fire Rescue Communications Center personnel will initiate the response protocol appropriate to the incident.
 The EMD or designee will be notified and initiate EOC activation, depending upon available information regarding the severity and magnitude of impact.
-Upon direction by the ranking officer or Emergency Management Director, St. Johns County Fire Rescue Communications Center will initiate additional notification of appropriate agency personnel under prescribed communication protocols.
+Upon direction by the ranking officer or EMD, St. Johns County Fire Rescue Communications Center will initiate additional notification of appropriate agency personnel under prescribed communication protocols. - 3.
+Upon notification by the SWO of a potential or actual event requiring response, the on-duty Communications personnel will notify the EMD.
+The EMD will authorize notification of appropriate Primary and Support Agencies by telephone or through the Communications Center protocols. - 4.

-Action - Initiate activation procedure.

-Upon notification by the State Watch Office (SWO) of a potential or actual event requiring response, the on-duty Communications personnel will notify the EMD.
-The EMD will authorize notification

-- of appropriate Primary and Support Agencies by telephone or through the Communications Center protocols. - 4.
 Upon notification by St. Johns County Fire Rescue Communications Center or Alert St. Johns notification, Primary and Support Agency representatives will report to the EOC or other designated location. - 5.
 Pre-incident and ongoing activities will be monitored by each Primary Agency and coordinated with St. Johns County EOC and other local and State agencies, as appropriate.

-V. NIMS FUNCTIONS
+V. NIMS Functions

-1. Referenced ESF's will follow this management plan.
+Referenced ESFs will follow this management plan.